iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 An NFT is short-term for Non Fungible Tokens - so it's a unique token that can represent a digital asset within its immutable data.
 This is a new decentral way to prove ownership and brings a lot of functionality and expandability, which can be used in DApp and Games.
 An NFT can represent tangible assets like a house or a car or digital assets like a membership.
 The typical use case is NFTs with linked Images, which often bring special membership, and access to private places.

-Here in the tutorial, we will mint an NFT with a permanently linked image.
-The term `mint` means the process of creating a new NFT in the network.
+We will mint an NFT with a permanently linked image in this tutorial.
+The term `mint` means creating a new NFT in the network.

 ## Set Up